‘I would love to go travelling but I have no money, the accommodation is so expensive.’

 Whenever I stay in a hostel, pension or hotel I use Booking.com to make the reservation, as this platform has millions of lodgings all over the world.
-If you make reservations through this link I will receive a small commission, at no extra cost to you.

 In this article I have only talked about the methods I have used, but there are many others, some of which work in the same way as couchsurfing, and also house swaps, private room rentals, etc. Whenever I use a new method I will update the article.